qwacko/sveltekit-lucia-starter/README.md

   ```

 - Remove the websocket dependencies (`pnpm remove vite-sveltekit-node-ws socket.io socket.io-client`)
-- Run a typescript checj (`pnpm check`) to ensure that there are no errors.
+- Run a typescript check (`pnpm check`) to ensure that there are no errors.

 ## Search Params Validation